Why it’s cool to have Jean Luc Godard’s A Bout de Souffle (Breathless) in your top five favourite movie list.

 And as for Breathless making your top five?
 These lists change week by week, year by year and dependent on time and place.
 But it’s April, and Paris is always the place to be in April.

-Breathless is showing on Sunday 12 April, 6pm.
-Get your tickets here.
+Breathless is showing on Sunday 12 April, 6pm at FACT in Liverpool.